Society Complaints Procedure

 If your complaint is referred to an Independent Complaints Panel the hearing will be in private, unless the complainant or registrant wishes for the hearing to be held in public.
 All parties will be invited to attend and are likely to be present during representation.
 The venue for this hearing will probably be the Society’s headquarters in Worthing, West Sussex.

-At the hearing, your complaint will be presented to the Panel by the Societies’ Public Protection Officer (PPO.)
+At the hearing, your complaint will be presented to the Panel by the Societies’ Ethics Officer (EO)

 You will be asked to attend to give evidence, as will the registrant and any witnesses.
 You can bring someone with you for support, but not to speak on your behalf.